Thegeekcoder182/Book_Donate_App_NodeJs/README.md

 # MERN Book Library App

-This is a simple MERN (MongoDB, Express.js, React.js, Node.js) stack application for managing a book library.
+This is a comprehensive guide to set up and use the MERN (MongoDB, Express.js, React.js, Node.js) stack application for managing a book library.

 ## Features

-- View a list of books with details such as title, author, genre, publication year, and ISBN.
+- **View Books:** See a list of books with details such as title, author, genre, publication year, and ISBN.
-- Add new books to the library.
+- **Add New Books:** Easily add new books to the library.
-- Edit existing book details.
+- **Edit Book Details:** Modify existing book details as needed.
-- Delete books from the library.
+- **Delete Books:** Remove books from the library.

 ## Getting Started

 ### Prerequisites

-- Node.js and npm installed on your machine.
+Ensure the following are installed on your machine:

+- **Node.js and npm:** Required for server and client-side development.
-- MongoDB database set up.
+- **MongoDB:** Set up a MongoDB database.

 ### Installation

-1. Clone the repository:
+1. **Clone the Repository:**

     ```bash
     git clone https://github.com/your-username/mern-book-library.git
     ```

-2. Navigate to the project directory:
+2. **Navigate to the Project Directory:**

     ```bash
     cd mern-book-library
     ```

-3. Install dependencies for both the server and client:
+3. **Install Dependencies for Server and Client:**

     ```bash
     npm install